-You may meet with reluctance to start the planning process – end-of-life care and death are topics that most people like to avoid.
-Even physicians are often uncomfortable starting conversations about this topic.
-Likewise, families are often hesitant to have conversations with their loved ones about their care preferences.
-No one can make someone do what they are not ready or willing to do, but you can plant the seeds by showing them the real advantages to early planning and the potential dire consequences to putting it off.
+You may meet with reluctance when you start the planning process – as end-of-life care and death are topics that most people try to avoid.
+Even physicians are often uncomfortable starting conversations about these topics.
+Likewise families are often hesitant to have conversations with their loved ones about care preferences.
+No one can make someone do what they are not ready or willing to do, but it is important to begin to discuss the real advantages of early planning and the potential dire consequences of putting it off.

-Step One: Get the information you need to understand what care options are available in your community and the type of services they provide.
-Hospice care can be provided in conjunction to most other care options.
-You can contact a member of our hospice team at 210-444-2244 to request additional information about hospice and each of the care environments listed below.
+Step One: Get the information you need to understand what care options are available in your community.
+Also find out what type of services each hospice agency provides.
+Hospice care can be used in conjunction with many other care options.
+You can contact a member of our hospice team to request additional information about hospice and each of the care environments listed below.